Super-Protocol/docs/testnet/CLI/Storages/storj.md

 ---
 id: "cli-storages-storj"
-title: "STORJ"
+title: "Storj"
 slug: "/cli/storages/storj/"
 ---

 ## Introduction

-STORJ is a decentralized storage solution with free and paid offerings available.
+Storj is a decentralized storage solution with free and paid offerings available.
 Before you can start using it for your encrypted solutions and data you need to create an account at [storj.io](https://www.storj.io/).

 ## Creating a Bucket